Bulgarian desktop publishing and typesetting services

 Adelphi are Bulgarian desktop publishing (DTP) and translation specialists.

-All Bulgarian desktop publishing is handled in-house and includes the production of brochures, packaging, manuals and other printed materials.
+All the Bulgarian desktop publishing is handled in-house by our own typesetting studio and includes the production of brochures, packaging, manuals and other print materials.

 Bulgarian desktop publishing service

-We work for companies and organisations such as Disney, Vidal Sassoon, and Jaguar Land Rover, to list a few.
-Plus international aid agencies such as Amnesty International, Refugee Action, UNICEF and the Refugee Council as well as many translation agencies all over the world.
+Adelphi works for companies and organisations such as Disney, Vidal Sassoon, and Jaguar Land Rover, to list a few.
+Plus international aid agencies such as Amnesty International, Refugee Action, UNICEF and the Refugee Council as well as many translation agencies and publishing companies all over the world.

 In some designs the pages are simply filled with text, leaving no room for text expansion.
 Most languages (with some notable exceptions) run longer than English and some of them run much longer.
 This causes the localised versions to have to make some sort of compromise: either text becomes smaller or a condensed font is used, or some material is completely cut out for brevity.
 Neither scenario is ideal, so it is much better to consider this aspect of the task at the design stage.

 Overuse of text formatting features like coloured text, bold text and italic text etc. can slow down the localisation process, as the formatting needs to be applied to the precise word or phrase in translation that is equivalent to the English.
 Sometimes, this does not work at all if the target language has a dramatically different word order.